 A young inspirational speaker who recovered from a coma, a children’s coordinator for the musical The Lion King, a British Bangladeshi former boxer, a BBC London News correspondent – those were just a few of the winner’s stories from The Baton Awards inaugural ceremony, which was held at the Houses of Parliament in London in November 2018.

 “Racism remains a widespread issue in everyday working life for women from a diverse racial group in the UK and the world over as we continue to be served a ‘double disadvantage’ in education and industry.
 The Last year, I was humbled to see that our females from diverse racial groups are achieving so much in spite of such adversity, barriers and inequality.
-This year is the third annual Baton Awards and is needed more than ever since the murder of George Floyd #blacklivesmatter, as we work to celebrate and acknowledge our vital females from diverse racial communities.”
+This year is the sixth annual Baton Awards and is needed more than ever since the murder of George Floyd #blacklivesmatter, as we work to celebrate and acknowledge our vital females from diverse racial communities.”
 Founder, Dr Diahanne Rhiney BCAe

-The fourth Annual Awards event took place on November 30th 2021 and nominations for the fifth Annual Awards event will open on May 16th 2022.
+The fifth Annual Awards event took place in 2022 and nominations for the sixth Annual Awards event are now open.

 The Baton Awards will acknowledge the U.K’s females from diverse racial group achievers whilst honouring the role models who have made their achievements possible by paving the way.
 These awards will celebrate progress and recognise women from diverse racial groups in the U.K who demonstrate outstanding achievements.
 The evening will raise funds for children’s charity, Strength With In Me Foundation (S.W.I.M); the children’s Domestic Abuse charity that works toward building a generation of empowered females by educating them about healthy and toxic relationships.